AlexBHarley/deepstream.io-website/src/blog/usecase-trading-platform/readme.md

 ---
-title: Building a stock trading platform using deepstream
+title: How we used deepstream to build a lightning fast realtime trading platform
 dateISO: 20160908
 author: wolframhempel
 thumbnail: themerchant-stocks.png